corda/corda-docs-portal/content/en/docs/cenm/1.5/user-admin.md

 ### Who can use it

-You need administrator access to the User Admin tool to use it.
-If you are the first person using the tool in your organisation, you need to request access from your network owner's organization.
+You need administrator access to use the User Admin tool.
+If you are the first person using the tool in your organisation, you need to request access from your network owner's organisation.

 ## Access the CENM User Admin tool